 In the last couple of years, there has been a shift in that the customer controls the buying process more than ever before.
 As a matter of fact, buyers are 67% or more of the way through a sales cycle before they even speak to a sales rep. Therefore, it’s not just enough to enable a sales rep. It is our responsibility to coach the rep on how to communicate and engage with the right type of message at the right time.

-In other words, sales engagement is concerned with improving how sales reps communicate with the customers through ensuring that most effective content is shared with prospects for specific sales situations.
+In other words, sales engagement is concerned with improving how sales reps communicate with the customers by ensuring that the most effective content is shared with prospects for specific sales situations.

 With regard to sales engagement solutions, it’s up to your sales management leadership to make a choice.
 You possess the one-to-one relationships and conversations during the sales process.
 Demand for a platform that makes every single conversation count, and one that moves the prospect ever closer to making a purchase.